HR 8799: Planet spectra

-The spectrum is that of a giant exoplanet, orbiting around the bright and very young star HR 8799, about 130 light-years away.
-This spectrum of the star and the planet was obtained with the NACO adaptive optics instrument on ESO's Very Large Telescope.
+Spectrum of HR 8799 and planet c, obtained with the NACO adaptive optics instrument on ESO's Very Large Telescope.
+Credit: ESO/M. Janson.

 A number of studies have used the spectra of HR 8799's planets to determine their chemical compositions and constrain their formation scenarios.
 The first spectroscopic study of planet b (performed at near-infrared wavelengths) detected strong water absorption and hints of methane absorption.
 Subsequently, weak methane and carbon monoxide absorption in this planet's atmosphere was also detected, indicating efficient vertical mixing of the atmosphere and a disequilibrium CO / CH4 ratio at the photosphere.
 Compared to models of planetary atmospheres, this first spectrum of planet b is best matched by a model of enhanced metallicity (about 10 times the metallicity of the Sun), which may support the notion that this planet formed through core-accretion.

 The first simultaneous spectra of all four known planets in the HR 8799 system were obtained in 2012 using the Project 1640 instrument at Palomar Observatory.
 The near-infrared spectra from this instrument confirmed the red colors of all four planets and are best matched by models of planetary atmospheres that include clouds.
 Though these spectra do not directly correspond to any known astrophysical objects, some of the planet spectra demonstrate similarities with L- and T-type brown dwarfs and the night-side spectrum of Saturn.
 The implications of the simultaneous spectra of all four planets obtained with Project 1640 are summarized as follows: Planet b contains ammonia and/or acetylene as well as carbon dioxide, but has little methane; planet c contains ammonia, perhaps some acetylene but neither carbon dioxide nor substantial methane; planet d contains acetylene, methane, and carbon dioxide but ammonia is not definitively detected; planet e contains methane and acetylene but no ammonia or carbon dioxide.
 The spectrum of planet e is similar to a reddened spectrum of Saturn.